Advisor Blog | Aug 2025

 Board Evaluation

-In today’s climate of increasingly complex compliance and regulatory guidelines, boards are under pressure to be effective and achieve a multitude of goals.
+Increasingly complex regulatory guidelines are putting pressure on boards to be effective and achieve a multitude of goals.
 Board evaluations are a tool designed to review corporate governance practices and the effectiveness of the board and its committees.
-When conducted properly, board evaluations benefit stakeholders, directors, and the institutions by developing a stronger board that is a strategic asset to the bank and its management.
-Forty-five percent of participants conduct a formal evaluation of the board, and of these institutions, the majority (69%) conduct the evaluation themselves instead of using a third party (3%) or an evaluation tool developed by a third party (15%).
-Ten percent opt for both self-evaluation and that of a third party.
-As might be expected, board evaluations occur on an annual basis at most of the institutions conducting evaluations (64%) and evaluations of individual directors occur at only 20% of the participating institutions.
+When conducted properly, board evaluations benefit stakeholders, directors, and the institutions by strengthening boards to be a strategic asset to the bank and its management.
+Forty-three percent of participants conduct a formal evaluation of the board, and of these institutions, over half (57 percent) conduct the evaluation themselves instead of using a third party (3 percent) or an evaluation tool developed by a third party (25 percent).
+Eight percent opt for both self-evaluation and that of a third party.

 Diversity in the Boardroom